jedijm/VIX-Kalbe-Nutritionals/README.md

 The project is divided into 4 subtopics:
 1. Data ingestion and Exploratory Data Analysis (EDA) with DBeaver
-2. Data Visualization and Creating Dashboard with Tableau
+2. Data Visualization and Dashboard Creation with Tableau
 3. Regression Time Series Analysis with ARIMA Model
 4. Clustering Analysis